kokkos/kokkos-core-wiki/docs/source/usecases/SoA-and-AoSoA-with-Cabana.md

 `DataTypes`
 : The types of the elements stored in the underlying `Cabana::SoA`s.

-`DeviceType`
+`MemorySpace`
-: The Kokkos device type that carries the information about where to execute code and where to allocate storage.
+: The Kokkos memory space that carries information about where to allocate storage.

 `VectorLength`
 : The vector length for the structure of arrays (optional).